Hassanamisco Nipmuc: History

 After the end of King Phillip's War, the seven Nipmuc families that returned from war are referred to now as the Hassanamisco Nipmuc people.
 The Hassanamisco land was stolen by settlers without consent.
 The Nipmuc people were allowed to keep only 1200 acre.
 That land began to dwindle as some Hassanmesit Nipmuc people started to sell or lease their land to encroaching settlers.
 From the 1720s to the 1740s, the Colony of Massachusetts put unassailable pressure on the Hassanamesit Nipmuc to sell their land and enter the market economy.
 However, this was often a tactic used on Native Americans so that they would get trapped into debt and then the settlers could claim their land as payment.
 The Hassanmesit Nipmuc fell victim to this practice and lost some communal land.
 Their land continued to be sold in pieces until 1857 when Moses Printer sold his land to Harry Arnold.
 The remaining 3.5 acre were retained by the Nipmuc Cisco family, and are currently known as the Hassanamisco Reservation.

 Sarah Robins was a member of one of the original seven Nipmuc families.
 Sarah took possession of the land in 1727 and began a tradition of female land inheritance that lasted for hundreds of years.
 The female members of the Cisco family took control over the land in the late nineteenth century.
 These women became the caretakers of the land, working to ensure its preservation.
-After 1857, Sarah Arnold Cisco's land became the last original piece of Nipmuc land dating back to before the 1600s, after her uncle John Hector sold his land so he could live with other natives and take advantage of opportunities in Worcester.
+After 1857, Sarah Arnold Cisco's land became the last original piece of Nipmuc land dating back to before the 1600s, after her uncle John Hector sold his land so he could live with other Native people and take advantage of opportunities in Worcester.
 Sarah Cisco decided that she would stay on her land and fight for it.